 Our Directors

-Heartwood’s extremely dedicated directors bring many and varied skills to the board, which is chaired by Vikki Broesamle.
+Heartwood’s extremely dedicated directors bring many and varied skills to the board, which is chaired by Anshu Uppal.

 Margaret Fallis has served on the Community Laundry Co-op board since its inception in 1998.
 A career in the federal government included experience in information management, re-engineering and strategic management.
 Margaret has also worked as a teacher in the public school system.